shapeoko/Docs/content/wiring.md

 The ShapeOko 2 electrical wiring is, like the rest of the machine, versatile.
 There are 3 documented options to wire the machine easily.
 Each option has been broken out into a separate page for clarity.
 Depending on your setup, and skill set, one option may be better for you than another.
 Chose your option by evaluating the requirements of your machine, its ultimate size ([if scaling up](http://www.shapeoko.com/wiki/index.php/Scaling_Up)), how you intend to use it and your skill-set and available tools and aesthetic.
 While the default ShapeOko 2 size can make use of expandable braiding to manage the wiring, you may wish to look at other [cable management options](http://www.shapeoko.com/wiki/index.php/Cable_Management).

+If you tested your electronics with terminal blocks it would probably suffice to merely detach the grey stepper motors from them.

 ## Routing

 In all scenarios, your stepper wires should be initially be routed as such: